OWASP/CheatSheetSeries/cheatsheets/XML_Security_Cheat_Sheet.md

  </complexType>
 ```

 The previous schema defines the element `CipherValue` as a base64 data type.
 As an example, the IBM WebSphere DataPower SOA Appliance allowed any type of characters within this element after a valid base64 value, and will consider it valid.

 The first portion of this data is properly checked as a base64 value, but the remaining characters could be anything else (including other sub-elements of the `CipherData` element).
 Restrictions are partially set for the element, which means that the information is probably tested using an application instead of the proposed sample schema.

 #### Numeric Data Types

-Defining the correct data type for numbers can be more complex since there are more options than there are for strings.
+**Defining the correct data type for numbers can be more complex since there are more options than there are for strings.**

 ##### Negative and Positive Restrictions

 XML Schema numeric data types can include different ranges of numbers.
-They could include:
+They can include:

 - **negativeInteger**: Only negative numbers
 - **nonNegativeInteger**: Positive numbers and the zero value